rebeccadumazert/henri-potier/README.md

 # Henri POTTIER e-commerce // TEST TECHNIQUE PUBLICIS

 This is the start of an e-commerce website.
-He presents the books of Henri Potier.
+It lists the books of Henri Potier and you can add them to cart.
 ## Available Scripts

 Install Dependencies :